Mike Cantor is an Oakland, CA-based video artist, computational biologist, and pattern junky.

 Cantor's first two short films screened in over 25 national and international film festivals.
 His first film, Hot Velcro Action, won Best Experimental Film and Best Visual Effects at the LA International New Wave Film Festival.
 His collabaration with musician Brandon Pattton, entitled Freckle, won Best Music Video at the San Francisco Frozen Film Festival and featured on cbsnews.com.

-In his day job, Mike Cantor works at the Joint Genome Institute, where he wields his freshly minted PhD in Bioinformatics (loosely: the analysis of pattern in biological data) to build web-based visualization tools for genome sequence data.
-His work as an artist has been influenced by his life in science, but he couldn't exactly tell you how, even if it seems obvious.
+Mike Cantor holds Ph.D. in Bioinformatics from Stanford University and currently works at the Joint Genome Institute, building web-based visualization tools for the analysis of genome sequence data.
+His work as an artist has been influenced by his life in science, but he couldn't exactly tell you how.

-Mike Cantor hails originally from Newton, Ma. and has dressed up as Larry Bird approximately one dozen times.
-He currently resides in Oakland, CA.
+Mike Cantor hails originally from Newton, Ma. and has dressed up as Larry Bird over 33 times.